-International applicants are defined as those who currently hold or are seeking an F1 visa or other non-immigrant visa category authorized to engage in full-time academic studies, or part-time academic studies, where applicable.
+International applicants are defined as those who currently hold or are seeking an F1 visa or other non-immigrant visa category authorized to engage in full-time or part-time academic studies.

 U.S. citizens, lawful permanent residents (LPR), pending LPR, DACA, political asylees, refugees, or undocumented individuals, should apply as a domestic graduate applicant.

-In addition to meeting The Graduate School’s General Application Requirements, international applicants must provide evidence of English language proficiency.
-All such credentials must be in English and copies may be uploaded to the student portal.
-Official transcripts must be submitted from the respective institutions directly to The Graduate School, prior to enrollment, should an offer of admission be issued.
+In addition to meeting The Graduate School’s General Application Requirements, international applicants must provide evidence of English Language Proficiency.
+All such credentials must be in English and unofficial copies may be uploaded to your student portal.
+Official transcripts must be submitted from the respective institutions directly to The Graduate School, prior to enrollment, should an offer of admission to UNCG be issued.

 For I-20 and DS 2019 issuance, as required by USCIS, international applicants must also show evidence of sufficient funds, for a minimum of one year, to support one’s education and living expenses while at UNCG.
 Financial forms may be downloaded from within the graduate application or on The International Programs Center (IPC) webpage at: https://international.uncg.edu/about-ipc/forms-handbooks-policies/.